ray4go/GoPyLink/README.md

 - **Go Call Python** - Go call Python functions, create Python class instances and invoke methods
 - **Simple API** - Minimal setup with intuitive interfaces

+## Limitations

+GoPyLink is designed for **data exchange only**.
+All function parameters and return values must be plain data types (primitives, collections, structs with all fields public).

+Channels, goroutines, functions and interface types (except `any`) are not supported as parameters or return values.

 ## Installation

 **Go**